gamaliel-ai/gamaliel-prompts/theologies/README.md

    - Address concerns respectfully
    - Iterate based on input

-## Mandatory Core Guardrails (Summary)
+## Mandatory Core Guardrails

-All theologies must operate within these non-negotiable boundaries. **For the complete, authoritative list, see [../guardrails.md](../guardrails.md).**
+All theologies must operate within the mandatory core guardrails. **For the complete, authoritative list, see [../guardrails.md](../guardrails.md).**

+These guardrails include:

-### Core Christian Doctrines (Nicene Creed)
+- Core Christian Doctrines (Nicene Creed)
-- **The Trinity**: One God in three persons—Father, Son, and Holy Spirit
-- **The Incarnation**: Jesus Christ as fully God and fully man
-- **The Gospel**: Christ's death, resurrection, and ascension for our salvation
-- **The Church**: One holy, catholic (universal), and apostolic Church
-- **The Future**: Resurrection of the dead and life everlasting

-### Authority of Scripture
+- Authority of Scripture
-- **Divine Inspiration**: The Bible is the inspired, authoritative, and trustworthy word of God
-- **Scriptural Sufficiency**: All doctrine and teaching must be consistent with Scripture
-- **Historical Context**: Scripture is interpreted in light of the historic Christian faith

-### Guardrails Against Common Errors
+- Guardrails Against Common Errors

-- Reject any denial of the Trinity, Christ's divinity/humanity, physical resurrection
-- Reject universalism, syncretism, moral relativism, prosperity gospel
-- Reject any denial of the authority of Scripture or reality of sin
-- Reject unitarianism, gnosticism, and other heresies
+No theology can override these essential boundaries.

 ## Contributing

-1. **Fork the repository** and create a feature branch
-2. **Create or edit** theology files following the guidelines above
-3. **Test your changes** to ensure they work with the system
-4. **Submit a pull request** with clear description of changes
-5. **Participate in review** and address feedback
+As the project matures, we will welcome contributions to improve theological perspectives.
+See [CONTRIBUTING.md](../CONTRIBUTING.md) for general contribution guidelines.

 ## Resources